 Meet the Transition Bus team.
-This old, yellow school bus got a makeover as part of a larger project geared towards educating entire communities to the possibilities of a simple life, making use of modern technology to get back to a more community-based model of living – and it’s pretty cool!
+This old yellow school bus got a makeover as part of a larger project geared towards educating entire communities to the possibilities of a simple life, making use of modern technology to get back to a more community-based model of living—and it’s pretty cool!
+The team said,

 Our school bus, converted to a mobile home, allows us to travel across the United States and Canada.
 We want to meet those who are involved in their community.
 Those who are audacious and courageous, striving for a just, fair and green social reorganization.

 They use the bus as a traveling workshop of sorts to educate the public on how to integrate low-energy ideas into a usable dwelling.

 Interior stripped down to the aluminum frame and ready for foam.

 Interior panels marked out and ready to cut with a grinder.

 The bus itself was first gutted, then fitted from floor to ceiling with energy-efficient foam panels.
 This was phase one of reducing energy usage, making the RV itself hold a temperature better so that less energy is required to heat and cool it.
 It also saves wear and tear on mechanical systems that don’t have to run as much.

 Foam panels installed throughout the bus.